 Today, executives report that their innovation projects struggle to generate momentum within their organizations.
-Thirty-seven percent of life sciences executives say that innovation projects suffer from organizational inertia, which creates resistance to innovation.

-Organizational inertia ranks third out of 12 barriers to innovation in the life sciences industry.
+Thirty-seven percent of global and 32 percent of China life sciences executives say that innovation projects suffer from organizational inertia, which creates resistance to innovation.
+Organizational inertia ranks third out of 12 barriers to innovation in the life sciences industry (see also "Shanghai Pharma built innovation council and 'central+ sub institute model," page 17).